Nhido1105/SQL_Project_Analysis/README.md

 - **Objective:** This project was developed to understand more profoundly the data analyst market through the findings of top-paid and in-demand skills for these roles.
 - **Main questions through these SQL queries:**

+    1. Overview of global data jobs market
-    1. What are the top-paying data analyst jobs?
+    2. What are the top-paying data analyst jobs?
-    2. What skills are required for these jobs?
+    3. What skills are required for these jobs?
-    3. What skills are most in demand for data analyst?
+    4. What skills are most in demand for data analyst?
-    4. Which skills are associated with higher salaries?
+    5. Which skills are associated with higher salaries?
-    5. What are the most optimal skills to learn?
+    6. What are the most optimal skills to learn?

 - **Data Description:**
     - The dataset was observed in 2023 with ... jobs across the world.